Skip to content

 Similar Reads

 JavaScript (often abbreviated as JS) is one of the most popular programming languages in the world.
 It is an interpreted, high-level programming language that follows ECMAScript.
 It powers interactive websites and is packed with amazing features that make it special and powerful.
-Here are some inter
+Interesting Facts A

 5 min read